 Nature Walks

 FYI: The walks are on level paved pathways, except for the Butterfly and Hummingbird Garden.
 A slightly inclined stairway leads to the garden, and the paths within are covered with wood chips.
-You can leave the walk before we enter the Copper Beech Trail, which leads through a wooded area, on a dirt path, with some rocks and roots to watch out for, and small inclines and descents.
-The walks are one and a half hours long and cover about a mile.
-Binoculars needed for optimum experience; loaners are available if you let Debbi know beforehand.
-Parking available; port-a-potties by Nature Center.
+If you’re pressed for time, or have difficulty with uneven paths, you can leave the walk before we enter the Copper Beech Trail.
+It leads through a wooded area, on a dirt path, with some rocks and roots to watch out for, and small inclines and descents.

 Where the Nature Walks meet